zowe/community/Technical-Steering-Committee/squads.md

 # Squads

 A squad is a group of people contributing and participating in the Zowe project.
-Such a group owns one or more modules.
+Such a group owns one or more projects.
 Every squad is required to have a representative on the Technical Steering Committee (TSC), and participate in relevant working groups.

 ## Squad maturity
 A squad's maturity is determined by its lifecycle stage.
 This section outlines the maturity levels associated with the corresponding lifecycle stages and the possible transitions between stages.